ergodicio/tsadar/docs/source/getting_started.rst

 ------------------

-Once you have created a virtual environment, you should add your raw data, which should be a :bdg-primary-line:`.hdf` file into the provided data folder located at `tsadar/external/data`.
-TSADAR is built to run on raw OMEGA data as all calibrations are handled internally.
+Once you have created a virtual environment, you should add your raw data, which should be an :bdg-primary-line:`.hdf` file into the provided data folder located at `tsadar/external/data`.
+For best results data should be downloaded from the official OMEGA data repository and uploaded without changes to the name or content.
+TSADAR is built to run on raw OMEGA data as all calibrations are handled internally and the specific naming conventions used on OMEGA are used to determine the type of data.

 Input decks
 ^^^^^^^^^^^^

 The code uses two input decks, which  are located in **configs/1d**.
 The primary input deck `inputs.yaml` contains the commonly altered parameters.
 The secondary input deck `defaults.yaml` contains additional options that tend to remain static.

 .. note::
    Any parameters in `inputs.yaml` will override the parameters supplied by `defaults.yaml` More information on the specifics of each deck can be found by clicking the cards bellow.